QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 ## Computing the Semigroup

-For the jump process $(X_t)$ with time varying intensities described in the algorithm just given, calculating the transition semigroup is not a trivial exercise.
+For the jump process $(X_t)$ with time varying intensities described in the algorithm just given, calculating the Markov semigroup is not a trivial exercise.

 The approach we adopt is